sandyvern/rails-tutorial/README.md

 * Added partials for navbar and footer with social links
 * Added images
 * Added a 2nd remote for Github
+* Added rails_12factor gem to production (This gem will configure your application to serve static assets so that you do not need to do this manually in a config file.)

 ### Notes for Using Multiple Remotes